PolThm/bailapp/docs/docs/deployment.md

 ---
-title: "Deployment Instructions for BailApp"
+title: 'Deployment Instructions for BailApp'
-description: "Step-by-step guide for building and deploying BailApp to Firebase Hosting, including emulator usage and best practices."
+description: 'Step-by-step guide for building and deploying BailApp to Firebase Hosting, including emulator usage and best practices.'
-icon: "🚀"
+icon: '🚀'
 order: 2
 ---